gutucristian/gutucristian.github.io/_posts/2024-06-15-Machine-Leaning-For-Trading.md

 Statistical analysis methods are often based on **changes over time** and **not the absolute values themselves**.

-There are multiple options to calculate the changes in a time series over time, including absolute differences, percentage changes, and logarithmic (log) returns.
+There are multiple options to calculate the changes in a time series over time, including:

+- absolute differences

+- percentage changes

+- logarithmic (log) returns

 From a statistics point of view, **absolute changes are not optimal** because they are dependent on the scale of the time series data itself.
 Percentage changes **normalize the change relative to the starting value**, allowing for meaningful comparisons regardless of the scale.
 Therefore, percentage changes are usually preferred.